 We live in a fascinating world of data, so it’s impossible to imagine our life without modern search engines like Google or Yahoo.
 But there are also types of data general search engines cannot handle, and for this data, you will probably need something different.

-If you want to build a search engine for complex structured or unstructured data, the points listed in this article are helpful to you – now you know where to start with and what issues you may face.
+If you are thinking on how to make your own search engine for complex structured or unstructured data, the points listed in this article are helpful to you – now you know where to start with and what issues you may face.

-At Azati we’ve already built a dozen of different search engines for several customers in various industries, so we have an exciting experience to share.
+At Azati we’ve already built a dozen different search engines for several customers in various industries such as: retail, bioinformatics, recruitment, etc., and we have an exciting experience to share.
 So, if you are developing your engine now, or only think about it – drop us a line, and we’ll have a chat about it.